IntersectMBO/plutus/README.md

 This repository contains the various components and some documentation for the Plutus Platform, providing smart contract functionality for the Cardano blockchain.

+## Communication

+Talk to us!
+We're active on the [Cardano forum](https://forum.cardano.org/).
+Tag your post with the `plutus` tag so we'll see it.

+Do use the Github issue tracker for bugs and feature requests, but keep other discussions to the forum.

 ## Building

 `default.nix` defines a package set containing all the packages in this repository.
 These can be built directly.